compomics/ms2rescore/README.md

 MS²Rescore requires:
-- Python 3.7 or higher on Linux, macOS, or Windows
+- Python 3.7 or 3.8 on Linux, macOS, or Windows
 - If the option `run_percolator` is set to `True`, [Percolator](https://github.com/percolator/percolator/) needs to be installed and  callable with the `percolator` command (tested with v3.02.1)